Sustainable Gaps

 What should become visible.

-Owner-ready work route.
+Owner-ready work path.

 Implementation handoff package.